Math and reading scores of 4th- and 8th-graders dropped during pandemic, report says. Math declines were the largest ever - KESQ

 The average math score of 236 for the fourth grade was 5 points lower than in 2019, and 8 points below the 2019 mark of 274 for the eighth grade.
 The reading score of 217 for the fourth grade was down 3 points this year — the same decline as the eighth grade score of 260 — compared to 2019.

-The discouraging results come more than a month after NAEP released results showing that math and reading scores for 9-year-olds — typically fourth graders — fell between 2020 and 2022 by a level not seen in decades.
+The discouraging results come more than a month after the national assessment released results showing math and reading scores for 9-year-olds — typically fourth graders — fell between 2020 and 2022 by a level not seen in decades.

 The Nation’s Report Card offers the first detailed look into how health crisis disruptions and virtual learning affected fourth- and eighth-graders across the country.